 Netherlands: Latest beverage news & analysis

-Earlier today, Heineken reported a 1.7% decrease in Q3 sales.
-Here, just-drinks takes a closer look at the group's performance by region in the three months to the end of September
+Earlier today, Heineken reported an 8% increase in Q3 sales.
+Here, just-drinks takes a closer look at the group's performance by region in the three months to the end of September:

 Heineken is about to have the most dramatic moment in its history given the Hollywood blockbuster treatment.